Archive for April, 2007

-DIY 4×22W car audio amplifier based on TDA7384
+DIY 4x22W car audio amplifier based on TDA7384

 Programming microcontrollers AduC70xx using boot-loader and ARMWSD utility

-Firmware for AduC70xx ARM microcontrollers can be uploaded using built in boot-loader.
-To work with boot-loader Analog Devices offer to use small free program ARMWSD working under windows system.
-Program doesn’t require installation.
-ARMWSD communicates with AduC70xx via COM-port.
-Simple programming steps looks like this:
+Firmware for AduC70xx ARM microcontrollers can be uploaded using a built-in boot-loader.
+To work with boot-loader, Analog Devices offer a small free program, ARMWSD working under the windows system.
+The program doesn’t require installation.
+ARMED communicates with AduC70xx via COM-port.
+Simple programming steps looks like this: Connect target board to PC COM port; Go to Configure->Parts and select AduC part: Then go to Configure->Comms and select serial port and baud rate:

 Integral Hall sensors